mlaparie/phidget-tools/README.md

 Usage: $ phidget-rec [options]

-A program to record and monitor thermocouple data with Phidget 1048_1B USB devices directly from a comfy the terminal
+A program to record and monitor thermocouple data with Phidget 1048_1B USB devices directly from the terminal

 Options:
   -h, --help            show this help message and exit